 Experiencing the Solar Eclipse was the first time I witnessed an eclipse with my own eyes.
-What I can unequivocally say is that it was one of the most beautiful things I’ve ever seen in my life.
-I advise anyone, no matter what interests or knowledge level, to see a total solar eclipse at least once in your lifetime.
+I can unequivocally say that it was one of the most beautiful things I’ve ever seen.
+No matter what interests or knowledge level, I advise anyone to see a total solar eclipse at least once in their lifetime.
 The next one over North America will be April 8, 2024, so don’t miss it!

 I continued to watch as the eerie twilight slowly and steadily settled in.
 The moon gradually covered up more and more of the Sun.
 Creepy shadows began to creep up on trees and other objects.
 The mood was unique but sober.
-I imagine this is what feels like to witness a UFO (something I hope I never experience) or on a minute scale, what it must feel like for astronauts to orbit the Earth and gaze upon the sphere that is our world.
-This was nature’s classical performance, a performance that needed no observer or help from us, we were just here for the ride.
+I imagine this is what feels like to witness a UFO (something I hope I never experience) or, on a minute scale, what it must feel like for astronauts to orbit the Earth and gaze upon the sphere that is our world.
+This was nature’s classical performance, a performance that needed no observer or help from us; we were just here for the ride.

 The Moment of Totality Playlist

 Exploring the space above our sky is not an exercise in science and mathematics.
 It is an exercise in human will and ingenuity.
 It reflects what we could be if we took action instead of posting our thoughts.
 If you saw the eclipse or any eclipse, I hope that you felt at least some things I felt.
-I hope it brought to light the fact that our everyday lives aren’t about what we see, feel and hear in front of us, but also the lives of 5 billion other people on this planet who share the same star, the same moon, the same clouds and the same sky.
-Hopefully, we will understand the Sun and Moon shine for us, not him, her or them, but for us.
+I hope it brought to light the fact that our everyday lives aren’t about what we see, feel and hear in front of us, but also the lives of 5 billion other people on this planet who share the same star, the same moon, the same clouds, and the same sky.
+Hopefully, we will understand the Sun and Moonshine for us, not him, her, or them, but for us.

 In a sense, this is why the Solar Republic exists.
 The Solar Republic is more than about interplanetary space travel.
-It’s centered around the fact that we as human beings are capable of greatness.
+It’s centered around the fact that we, as human beings, are capable of greatness.
 We are destined to travel the stars and discover new worlds.
 This is humankind’s destiny.
-We are but one species traveling on a rock that revolves around one of trillions of stars.
-We are mere quarks in comparison to the grandiose of our universe, but yet and still we are capable of observing and comprehending it.
+We are, but one species are moving on a rock that revolves around one of the trillions of stars.
+We are mere quarks in comparison to our majestic universe.
+Yet, as mere specks, we are still capable of observing and comprehending it.
 That’s a gift we all should cherish every day.